9 stunning beauty spots near Stroud

 Stroudwater Canal

-With a new wildlife corridor promoting biodiversity, plenty of opportunities to get on the water with canal boat trips from Saturday 26 June 2021, as well as canoeing and paddle-boarding, the Stroudwater Navigation Canal provides a fantastic nautical-themed day out for all the family.
+With a wildlife corridor promoting biodiversity and plenty of opportunities to get on the water on a narrowboat, canoe or paddleboard, the Stroudwater Navigation Canal provides a fantastic nautical-themed day out.

-The Cotswold Canals Connected Project is also working hard to restore and improve the canal – from upgrading towpaths for pedestrians, buggies, bikes and wheelchairs, to linking the Stroudwater Navigation Canal with the Gloucester and Sharpness Canal, allowing boats to sail through Stroud and Stonehouse for the first time in 78 years.
+The Cotswold Canals Connected Project works hard to restore and improve the canal — from upgrading towpaths for pedestrians, buggies, bikes and wheelchairs, to linking the Stroudwater Navigation Canal with the Gloucester and Sharpness Canal, allowing boats to sail through Stroud and Stonehouse for the first time in 78 years.

 Stratford Park